X-Static

 X-Static is the eighth studio album by American pop music duo Daryl Hall & John Oates.
 The album was released in September 1979 by RCA Records.
+It was produced by David Foster.
 Buddah Records re-released the album with two bonus tracks in 2000.

 "Wait for Me" reached number 18 on the Billboard charts and won a BMI airplay award.
-The second single, "Running From Paradise", peaked at No. 41 in the UK Singles Chart on July 12, 1980, just missing out on the Top 40.
+The second single, "Running from Paradise", peaked at No. 41 in the UK Singles Chart on July 12, 1980, just missing out on the Top 40.
 The album peaked at No. 33 on the Billboard 200.

 Critical reception

 The Globe and Mail noted that much of the album "tries a little too hard to be an out-and-out dance album, with grunge like 'Portable Radio' and 'Intravino' hopping along on rock/disco beats we could easily get from less talented artists."